couchbaselabs/tuqtng/tutorial/content/slide-36.md

-## Shopper - One-day sale
+## Shopper - Shopping at a one-day sale

-Nickelstore announces a one-day super sale, with deals for many products.
+dimestore announces a one-day super sale, with deals for many products.

 Are there any appliances on sale below $6.99?